axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 Source: http://www.webdesignerdepot.com/2015/02/how-to-test-the-usability-of-prototypes-like-a-pro/

-Here is another excellent resource by Charline Poirier, writing for Ubuntu, design that goes in depth  about [recruiting participants for your usability test](https://design.canonical.com/2012/03/about-usability-testing-recruiting/)
+Here is another excellent resource by Charline Poirier, writing for Ubuntu Design, that goes in depth  about [recruiting participants for your usability test](https://design.canonical.com/2012/03/about-usability-testing-recruiting/)

 ## Choosing the right test